Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Contents

+In our main text, we have mentioned that the topological regime in the BCS channel is significantly enhanced when using the self-consistently obtained superconducting order parameter, $\Delta_0$, compared to the non-self-consistent case.
+Here, we elaborate on this point by systematically investigating topological superconductivity in the BCS channel and comparing the results obtained from both self-consistent and non-self-consistent analyses.
 In the BCS channel, the true ground state $\Delta_0$ is determined self-consistently by minimizing the condensation energy density, $\Omega(q=0,\Delta)$, with respect to $\Delta$.
 In contrast, in the non-self-consistent case, $\Delta_0$ is fixed to an arbitrary chosen value.
 To compare these two situations, we compute the winding number $\mc{N}_x$ in the $\Delta$--$J_A$ plane, allowing $\Delta$ to vary freely regardless of the strength of $J_A$.
 The variation of $\mc{N}_x$ is shown in Fig.\,\ref{Fig.S1}(a), where we highlight two cases: (i) $\Delta_0$ obtained self-consistently (yellow line), and (ii) $\Delta_0$ fixed without self-consistency (green dashed line).
 For both cases, we set $\Delta_0 = 0.415t$ at $J_A = 0$.

 From Fig.\,\ref{Fig.S1}(a), it is evident that when $\Delta_0$ follows the self-consistent solution, the onset of topological superconductivity occurs at a smaller value of $J_A$ compared to the non-self-consistent case.
 This clearly demonstrates that self-consistency significantly enhances the topological regime.
 Furthermore, as discussed in the main text, when the system enters into the topological phase, $\Delta_0$ exhibits a discontinuous jump.
 This discontinuity can be attributed to the bulk gap closing and reopening of the BdG Hamiltonian [Eq.\,(6) in the main text], which signifies a topological phase transition.